0xProject/0x-monorepo/contracts/staking/spec/spec.md

 ### 6.2 Paying Liquidity Rewards Pools (Finalization)

-Makers are paid their reward when an epoch is ended.

-    3. You have until the end of the next trading period to payout every pool from the previous epoch
-    4. In the beginning we have a bunch of keepers that wait for the trading period end then go in and finalize for each pool
-    5. In the future once there’s substantial liquidity rewards being generated then there will be a higher incentive for the MM to call this function

 The Cobb-Douglas function is used to compute how much of the aggregate fees should be rewarded to each market maker.

 <p align="center"><img src="https://github.com/0xProject/0x-monorepo/blob/stakingspec/contracts/staking/spec/CobbDouglas.png" width="200" /></p>